iexel/fontus/README.md

 ###Online deployment

-You can check this web application online at http://demo.alexey.cloudbees.net (login: `admin`, password: `admin` for access to the protected pages).
-The free Java EE hosting at CloudBees provides limited resources, and the application can be slow at times.
+~~You can check this web application online at http://demo.alexey.cloudbees.net~~.
+CloudBees closed its application hosting servise.
+The site will be moved to another hosting provider.

 ###Licensing